BunsDev/voka-ai-protocol/README.md

 # VOKA AI PROTOCOL

+## FileCoin Hackathon

+During the File Coin Hackathon, we make the following improvements:

+1. migrate NFT storage to **IPFS** (*nft.storage*) from ordinary database

+    Storage is an important part of NFT, storing NFT in decentralized storage increases the credibility of NFT.

+    [NFT.Storage](https://nft.storage/) is a long-term storage service designed for off-chain NFT datam, it's data is content addressed using IPFS.

+    Based on NFT.Storage, we successfully migrated storage to IPFS (a protocol and peer-to-peer network for storing and sharing data in a distributed file system).

+    In order to be compatible with our existing Flask backend, we need to use Python to interact with NFT.Storage.
+Unfortunately, official Python client library [python-client](https://github.com/nftstorage/python-client) not working properly.
+We implemented our own [nft_info](./backend/storage/nft_info.py) and [nft_storage_uploader](./backend/storage/nft_storage_uploader.py), which two class are used to upload NFT data Upload to NFT.Storage

+2. modify the NFT smart contract, to

+    Voka AI generates multiple anime avatars one at once, and the user may like several of them.
+In this case, smart contract needs to mint multiple NFTs, we found that compare to mint NFT separately, mint multiple NFTs at once can save some gas consumption.

+    Based on the above finding, we add a new interface `createNFTArr(address to, string[] memory tokenURIArr)` to smart contract, supports mint multiple NFTs at once.

+3. Pixel style

 ## Introduction:
 ***VOKA AI Protocol*** is the embodiment of a new generation of Web 3.0 technologies.
 Not only are we capable of **generating exclusive anime avatars through our proprietary AI technology**;